 Layer Up In Style

-During Summer and Autumn, a fun way to incorporate colour into your wardrobe and spice up your workwear attire is to take a colourful spin on a classic item, such as a blazer.
-Our Australian Made Ivy Blazer in Green adds a subtle splash of colour, whilst keeping this piece tailored, sophisticated and work appropriate.
+During Summer and Autumn, a fun way to incorporate colour or prints into your wardrobe is to opt for a classic item, such as a blazer, that has more visual interest.
+Our Elton Check Blazer in Pink Check adds a subtle splash of colour with its light pink hues while keeping within a corporate motif with its work-inspired grey check pattern.

-If you’re looking to add another splash of colour when layering up, a lightweight knit jumper is the perfect transitional piece from summer to autumn work attire.
-Knit crew jumpers or cardigans add sophistication to any look and ensure that when you are leaving the office in the afternoon you are well equipped for weather changes.
+While grey, navy and white are classic colours that communicate professionalism, it’s key to have colourful layers to broaden the styling options your collection has to offer.
+To add a less subtle splash of colour when layering up, a lightweight knit jumper is the perfect transitional piece from summer to autumn work attire.
+Knit crew jumpers or cardigans add sophistication to any look and ensure that when you are leaving the office in the afternoon you are well-equipped for weather changes.
+A lightweight cotton cashmere crew jumper is the perfect choice to keep warm while elevating your look.

 Select Your Work Pants

-For a comfortable yet office appropriate jean, look no further than our Kendall Drill Wide Leg Pant.
-These stylish pants complete this look and go with a variety of tops, shirts and knits.
+For a comfortable yet office-appropriate jean, look no further than our Harper Drill Pant in Ecru.
+These stylish pants complete any professional look and go with a variety of tops, shirts and women’s knits.
 They can be worn year-round and will take you from the desk to dinner.
-Alternatively, if your workplace has a more formal dress code, then choose pants that have a tailored fit.
+Alternatively, if your workplace has a more formal dress code, choose pants that have a tailored fit such as the Tate Wide Leg Pant or Stockholm Cropped Pant.

 Do you tend to pick your outfits based on whether you have any client meetings on the day or work events later in the evening?
 If so, then having a dynamic work outfit will work towards your favour, helping you look sharp when you need to but feel comfortable throughout all your daily activities.
 To build a dynamic office outfit, we recommend having a more casual outfit as a base and bringing layers or accessories to add to your look during the day.